 Once the lump has been biopsied and viewed under a microscope, the veterinarian will be able to determine if the spot is cancer or not.
 If it is cancer, the best option is usually surgery.
 Surgery is only considered if your dog is otherwise healthy.
 Senior dogs or dogs with chronic disorders might not be considered good candidates.

-The following is an affiliate link.
 Although there’s no medical proof that supplements prevent dog skin cancer, they can help to alleviate the discomfort of itch and irritation.

 The surgeon will remove the growth by cutting out the tissue and taking a wide margin along with it.
 By doing this, surgeons lessen the chances of the tumor coming back (by leaving cells behind).